HSA

 • If you enroll during the open enrollment period and remain on the state payroll for the entire year, your period of coverage is from January 1 to December 31.

-• If you enroll during the plan year as a new employee, your period of coverage will begin after you complete 30 consecutive calendar days of state service.
+• If you enroll during the plan year as a new employee, your period of coverage will begin on your 31st consecutive calendar day of employment or the date your enrollment is received, whichever is later.
 Your coverage will end on December 31.

-• If you enroll during the plan year due to a change in status, your period of coverage will begin when your change in status application is received.
+• If you enroll during the plan year due to a qualifying life event (QLE), your period of coverage will begin when your QLE application is received.
 However, it can't take effect before the date of your qualifying event.
 Your coverage will end on December 31.

-• If you enroll during the open enrollment period and experience a mid-year change in status, you will have two separate periods of coverage from which expenses will be reimbursed.
+• If you enroll during the open enrollment period and experience a mid-year QLE, you will have two separate periods of coverage from which expenses must be incurred and will be reimbursed.

 When will I be reimbursed?